uviclibraries/woodblock-design/vectorizing-design.md

 6. If you want, you can adjust the smoothness of the corners, speckles, or optimize.
 These are completely up to you and we encourage you to play around with your settings.

 7. Press “Apply” to trace the bitmap.
 It will be directly overlaid your old image on the canvas, so click to select it and move it aside.
 You can compare them side by side and if you are unhappy with your result simply go to “Edit” and then “Delete” to delete your vector version.
 Retry until you get settings you are happy with.

-# Cleaning up the Image
+## Cleaning up the Image

+You may want to edit some lines or delete some pieces off of the vectorized result.

+1. Go to "Node Tool" on the left under the black arrow button.
+Your design will now have grey boxes all over it.
+These are the *"nodes"*.

+2. Zoom in close by holding "ctrl" or "command" on your keyboard and scrolling.

+3. You can left click on any of the nodes to move them around, or press "Delete" on your keyboard to remove unwanted ones.

+4. Once finished, choose the black arrow above the Node Tool to go back to selection mode.

-# Flipping your Image
+## Flipping your Image

 1. If you are doing woodblock printing, your design needs to be flipped so that the image that is produced on the paper is the same orientation as the original design.